Culloden Academy

 Culloden Academy (Acadamaidh Cùil Lodair) is a non-denominational secondary school in Culloden, Highland, Scotland.
 The present enrollment is 1,117 pupils.
 The catchment area includes Balloch, Croy, Smithton, Cradlehall and Ardersier in the east of Inverness.

 About

-Culloden Academy was established in 1979, in the former Inverness Royal Academy buildings on Midmills Road before moving to the present site in 1982.
+Culloden Academy was established in 1979, in the former Inverness Royal Academy buildings on Midmills Road, now the Inverness Creative Academy, before moving to the present site in 1982.
 The new Culloden Academy buildings opened in August 1982, in the east of Inverness.
 The facilities in Culloden Academy include a fitness centre, a swimming pool and two athletic halls.
 It also serves as a community centre.

 Aims

 The stated aim of Culloden Academy is to "establish a caring, positive and enjoyable educational environment for all who participate in the life of our community school".

 Proposed expansion

 Based on statistics from The Highland Council in early 2021, Culloden Academy was estimated to have an enrolment capacity of 964 pupils.
 At the time, with a pupil roll of 1,124 pupils, the pupil enrollment was determined as approximately 17% percent over capacity.
 This is taken into account that further statistics had projected a pupil roll of 37% over capacity by 2025/26.
 This overall exhibited affairs concerning overcrowding of the school.